JustWhit3/arsenalgear-py/cpp/doc/Code structure.md

 Namespace: `agr`

-Complete definition: `template <typename T> extern inline T roundoff( const T& value, const unsigned char prec )`
+Complete definition: `template <typename T> inline T roundoff( const T& value, const unsigned char prec )`

 Usage: it is used to round the value of a floating point at the `prec` decimal point after comma.